Skip to content

 A Beginner’s Guide to Asking Questions in Chinese: Particles and Sentence Patterns

-Mandarin, being a tonal language, requires more than simply raising the pitch at the end of a sentence, as commonly done in English.
+Mandarin, being a tonal language, requires more than simply raising the pitch at the end of a sentence, as is commonly done in English.
 In Chinese, a change in tone can completely alter the meaning of a word.
-Therefore, understanding the various particles, structures, and question words used in Mandarin is crucial to ensure accurate and meaningful questioning.
+Therefore, understanding the various interrogative particles, structures, and question words used in Mandarin is crucial.

-In this article, we will explore commonly used particles and structures that will equip you with the necessary knowledge to confidently ask questions in Mandarin.
-Additionally, we will provide a video summary of interrogative sentences, as well as other HSK-related grammar tutorial videos to further support your learning journey.
+In this article, we’ll explore the most commonly used particles and structures to equip you with the necessary knowledge to confidently ask and understand questions in Mandarin.

 For example: